PedroGrama/PedroGrama/README.md

 - 👋 Hi, I’m @PedroGrama
-- 👀 I’m interested in inciate in dev work
+- 👀 I’m looking for a front end job
 - 🌱 I’m currently learning devOps
 - 💞️ I’m looking to collaborate on repositories in javascript and yours libraries it
 - 📫 How to reach me following the link to linkedin: https://www.linkedin.com/in/pedro-grama-38131550/